waridh/waridh.github.io/docs/_notes/math_225/linear_alg_review.md

 The eigenvalues can be extracted from the characteristic polynomial by finding the roots of the polynomial.

 - If the polynomial is 0, then $$A$$ is an identity matrix $$I$$.
-- You can find out if the matrix is diagonalizeble if there are the same amount of eigenvalues as $$n$$.
-It would be good to prove this, but I am not a mathematician, and cannot make proofs.
+- You can find out if the matrix is diagonalizeble if the eigenvectors make up a basis.
+- If a matrix has an eigenvalue of 0, then that matrix is not invertible.